ilmax/site/content/posts/k3s-raspberry-dns/index.md

     provider:
       name: cloudflare                # This is the name of your DNS provider
     env:
-      - name: CF_API_TOKEN            # This is the environment variable where ExternalDNS expects to find the access token, varies by provider so if you're not using CloudFlare, make sure you check the documentation
+      - name: CF_API_TOKEN            # This is the environment variable where ExternalDNS expects to find the access token, which varies by provider so if you're not using CloudFlare, make sure you check the documentation
         valueFrom:
           secretKeyRef:
             name: cloudflare-api-key  # This should have the same name of the secret created above